jina-ai/jina/docs/fundamentals/executor/executor-in-flow.md

 - `requests` is a map.
 Defines the mapping from endpoint to class method name.
 Useful if one needs to overwrite the default endpoint-to-method mapping defined in the Executor python implementation.

-### Passing arguments and override static arguments in the Flow
+### Passing arguments and overriding static arguments in the Flow

 When using an Executor in a Flow, there are two ways of passing arguments to its `__init__`.